vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 I have a few different reasons for skipping:

-* **Currently raining or highly likely to rain**: Particularly during the winter months (around January and February, sometimes December and March) it can be raining heavily, or be highly likely to rain, throughout the day.
+* **Currently raining or highly likely to rain, or wet sidewalks from recent rain**: Particularly during the winter months (around January and February, sometimes December and March) it can be raining heavily, or be highly likely to rain, throughout the day.
+NOTE:
+  Starting late 2024, I have implemented a home jogging alternative that I generally use instead of skippng jogging under these conditions.

 * **Other inclement weather conditions**: Examples include extreme heat, extreme cold, and air quality issues.
+NOTE: Starting late 2024, I have implemented a home jogging alternative that I generally use instead of skippng jogging under these conditions.

 * **Time constraints during the parts of the day where I usually jog**: For instance, outside winter months, I might be unable to jog